BenGermider/Laboratory/README.md

-# Laboraty
+# Laboratory
-Repo consisting all exercises of laboraty course of B.Sc in CS.
+Repo consisting all exercises of laboratory course of B.Sc in CS.